 Take Full Backup of Server 2016 using Veeam Agent for Windows

 Veeam Agent for Windows 3 types of backup modes are available.
 And those backup modes are “Entire computer,” “Volume-level backup,” and “File-Level backup.”
 Veeam Agent for Windows servers supports five backup options.
 And those options are listed down:-

 Removable storage device Local computer drive Network shared folder Backup repository managed by a Veeam backup server Cloud repository managed by a Veeam Cloud Connect service provider

-“Configure backup” is the option on Veeam agent to start to configure and schedule the backup for Windows server.
-Back up your entire server is the recommended option in Veeam agent for Windows.
+“Configure backup” is the Veeam agent’s option to start configuring and scheduling the backup for the Windows server.
+Back up your entire server is the recommended option in the Veeam Agent for Windows.
 This helps with fast recovery on any level.

 Initializing Preparing for backup Creating VSS snapshot Calculating digests Getting list of local users System Reserved (disk 0) (500.0 MB) 42.0 MB read at 42 MB/s (C:)(49.0 GB)42.4 GB read at 74 MB/s Local Disk (E:) (188.5 GB) 37.4 GB read at 84 MB/s Saving GuestMembers.xml Finalizing Truncating transaction logs Truncating SQL server transaction logs Processing finished

 Veeam Agent for Microsoft Windows – User Guide – Here